mikeroyal/Self-Hosting-Guide/README.md

 [farmOS](https://farmos.org/) is a web-based application for farm management, planning, and record keeping.
 It is developed by a community of farmers, developers, researchers, and organizations with the aim of providing a standard platform for agricultural data collection and management.

 [OpenFarm](https://openfarm.cc/) is a free and open database and web application for farming and gardening knowledge.
-One might think of it as the Wikipedia for growing plants, though it functions more like a cooking recipes site.
+One might think of it as the pedia for growing plants, though it functions more like a cooking recipes site.

 [Growstuff](http://growstuff.org/) is an open source/open data project for food gardeners.
 They crowdsource information on what our members are growing and harvesting, aggregate it, and make it available as open data via their API.